junqing-zhang/junqing-zhang.github.io/_pages/demo-wifi-rffi.md

 ---

-A WiFi RFFI demonstration has been developed.
+A WiFi Radio Frequency Fingerprint Identification (RFFI) demonstration has been developed at University of Liverpool, UK.

 {% include toc %}

 # Overview
-WiFi RFFI

 The following figure shows the setup.
 <br />